 Learn how to make a fresh fruit platter for a party that is easy, beautiful and stays fresh, and offers a show-stopping assortment of delicious fruit perfect for winter or summer.
-The perfect fruit tray can be made in advance, contains seasonal fruits such as berries and pineapple, and can feed small or large gatherings.
+Make this fruit tray in advance with season fruits.

 Why Make Homemade Platters

 - Benefits.
 Fruit trays can be easy to assemble, are healthier than sugar-laden desserts, are filling and full of nutrition so your guests will feel great at your party.
 They can also be easily customized to reflect the occasion using color, and additions such as cookies, cakes or cheese.

 - Easy to make.
 Fruit platters are a wonderful way to feed a gathering for a party, breakfast or brunch, picnic or BBQ.
 They are easy to assemble, involving no cooking - only slicing and arranging, and can be made ahead.
 Fruit platters are also fun to create and design.

 - Cost effective.
 A homemade fruit platter requires about ½ cup of fruit per person which equates to roughly to 50 cents to $1 a person depending on the fruit you choose, with seasonal fruit generally costing less.
 That means a platter for 12 people would cost around $6 - $12 to make at home, compared to store-bought platters which usually start at $30 and go up.
 If you need a fruit platter for 50?
 Reduce the per fruit amount to ¼ cup because with that large a crowd, you will probably have more food for them to choose from.
 That will mean you'll need about 13-15 cups of fruit in your platter for 50.